Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it. Typical APR 19.60% variable.

 The duration of your loan is more likely to be negotiable than the basic amount you need to borrow.
 Most lenders provide loans for between 3 and 25 years, although some may offer different terms.

 Consider what amount you can afford to pay back each month, and how long it would take you to pay your loan back in full based on that figure.
 You can then compare your minimum loan term to the options offered by individual lenders to find relevant products.

-In very rare cases a lender may allow you to use your car as security, although homeowner loans bad credit are far more common and use your home itself as security.
+In very rare cases a lender may allow you to use your car as security, although it is a lot more common for loans to be issued to those who own their own home.

 A loan secured on property means the bank can repossess your house as compensation if you were not able to keep up with repayments.

 This means you should only consider taking out home credit loans if you're confident you won't have problems with repayment otherwise you could face losing our house if you fall behind.